‘The Mystery Of The Blue Train’ – Hercule Poirot #6 by Agatha Christie – not Christie at her best

 There were some very good scenes in the book.
 Whenever the action moved to St. Mary Meads, everything was suddenly in focus.
 The dialogue improves and the characters felt real.
 I also liked watching Poirot extracting information through a mixture of bullying, blackmail and trading favours.

 The ending of the book made me roll my eyes.
-It has Poirot advising a woman who has proven to be intelligent and insightful and who has, in her thirties, become wealthy for the first time, to find a good husband – what superb advice for a life-long bachelor to give.
+It has Poirot advising a woman who has proven to be intelligent and insightful to find a good husband – what superb advice for a life-long bachelor to give.
 He uses a train metaphor to describe life and falling in love.
 The basic message was ‘something will turn up.’
 He ends with:

 ‘Trust the train mademoiselle for it is le bon Dieu who drives it’